erikw/tmux-dark-notify/README.md

      ```conf
       set -g @plugin 'erikw/tmux-dark-notify'
      ```
    * Now you must configure the paths for the light/dark themes you want to use.
 I personally have [seebi/tmux-colors-solarized](https://github.com/seebi/tmux-colors-solarized) installed as a TPM plugin.
-NOTE that in the tmux.conf any themes must be set up before tmux-dark-notify, otherwise they might override the theme set by thsi plugin. .
+NOTE that in the tmux.conf any themes must be set up before tmux-dark-notify, otherwise they might override the theme set by this plugin. .
 Change the paths below to your themes.
      ```conf
      set -g @dark-notify-theme-path-light '$HOME/.config/tmux/plugins/tmux-colors-solarized/tmuxcolors-light.conf'
      set -g @dark-notify-theme-path-dark '$HOME/.config/tmux/plugins/tmux-colors-solarized/tmuxcolors-dark.conf'